Monday, October 31, 2022

 Equally as numerous as the cyclists are the monkeys.
 They appeared to be very accustomed to people.
 Many were seen loitering by the road side waiting for anything edible to be thrown to them!

-Approx. 10Km shy of reaching Fraser's Hill, our car could not move further and we was caught in a long line of stagnant vehicles.
+Approx. 10Km shy of reaching Fraser's Hill, our car could not move further and we were caught in a long line of stagnant vehicles.
 We soon discovered that the road in front had been rendered impassable because of fallen trees.
 Just when we were unsure how long we would be stuck there, I was assured by a fairly elderly Indian couple in the queue who are residents up at Fraser's Hill.
 He was fairly used to this kind of situation and he estimated that the affected area should be cleared in two hours time.
-An Indian couple workers with just one single chain saw came.
+An Indian couple workers with just one single chain saw then arrived.
 With help from the motorist by-standers, the fallen trees were cleared in just over two hours.
 All then could move on to our destination - Fraser's Hill.

 No comments: